 5 Ways to Keep Employees Motivated and Challenged

-When employees are respected for the talents and skills they bring to the business, it has a motivating effect that can be contagious, and it builds a sense of partnership among coworkers.
+When employees are respected for the talents and skills they bring to the business, it has a motivating effect that can be contagious.
+It builds a sense of partnership among coworkers.
 Other hallmarks of a motivating manager include building trust among employees at all levels, including workers in decisions (especially decisions that call for change directly affecting job duties), and maintaining open communication.

 Challenging employees starts with understanding the different factors that influence each individual's workday.
 Once you've got that down, you can be the boss who challenges everyone without stressing out anyone.
 Here are five ways to get started.